6 Asana Tips and Tricks to Boost Your Productivity

 3. Connect Asana projects to other work management tools

 Another reason someone might resort to email is that they use a different project management tool than you.
 Maybe you’re part of a large organization in which different teams use different tools catered to their needs — like Jira for development, or Zendesk for customer service.
 Or maybe you need to outsource work to an agency or contractor who doesn’t use Asana.

 Having to jump between different tools or actually build the same project in multiple tools is about as inefficient as it gets.
 And teams who use different tools often find it very hard to agree on something as simple as how to track and assign work.

 That’s where Unito comes in.
-Unito creates two-way syncs between different project management tools so teams can easily collaborate.
+Unito creates two-way workflows between different project management tools so teams can easily collaborate.
 Basically, you can keep working in Asana and collaborate with people in other tools, saving you a ton of time and effort along the way.
 And it’s free to try!

 #4: Work in batches

 Have lots of tasks on the go?
 Or maybe several of your tasks fall under one larger project umbrella?
 If you need to apply the same changes to several tasks, don’t waste time by jumping into each of them one by one.
 Instead, perform batch operations to kick start your Asana productivity.

 In Asana, multi-selecting tasks (essentially grouping tasks together) opens up a ton of time-saving opportunities.
 You can assign batched tasks to one person, give them all the same due date, mark them as complete or incomplete, or — maybe the biggest timesaver of them all — delete all of the selected tasks.
 It doesn’t get much more efficient than that.